ynput/ayon-documentation/website/docs/addon_maya_artist.md

 After that, publishing will create corresponding **abc** files.

 When creating the instance, a objectset child `proxy` will be created.
 Meshes in the `proxy` objectset will be the viewport representation where loading supports proxies.
-Proxy representations are stored as `resources` of the subset.
+Proxy representations are stored as `resources` of the product.

 Example setup: